-'I'm probably at around $300': Mom turns to Uber to get her child to School
+'I'm probably at around $300': Mom turns to Uber to get her child to school

 "There were many days that the bus will skip the route or wouldn't show up within a certain allotted time," she added.

-In the 2 months since winter break ended, Carlbert said she has used Uber 16 times to get her 8th grader, Monica, to school.
+In the two months since winter break ended, Carlbert said she has used Uber 16 times to get her 8th grader, Monica, to school.

+RELATED: Some Guilford County parents finding issues with school bus tracking app

 That number only accounts for the days she was able to do so.